rsrbk/SRAttractionsMap/README.md

 Usage
 --
+First of all, you should add NSLocationWhenInUseUsageDescription to you info.plist with a brief explanation.

-First of all, you need to have an array of attractions(SRAttraction objects) to show:
+Then you need to have an array of attractions(SRAttraction objects) to show:
 ```swift
 let attraction = SRAttraction(latitude: 52.362315, longitude: 4.857548)
 ```